 VIG Group Management Board defined minimum limits for the solvency coverage ratio for both solo and group level to ensure that the aspired future risk profile and risk situation can be achieved.
-In case of a solvency ratio below the set level, OMNIASIG VIG has to implement additional measures relative to its risk positions.
+In case of a solvency ratio below the set level, Omniasig VIG has to implement measures with respect to the risk position additionally to the pursuance of the Omniasig VIG risk strategy principles and short term activities.